SESOSAS/CSharpBot-Window/README.md

 # CSharpBot-Window
- To make this Project working you need to add our [CSharpBot-API]() to your Assemblys.
+ To get this Project to work you need to add our [CSharpBot-API]() to your Assemblys.